 A sublet office refers to an existing company leasing out part of the property to a new business (after being granted permission by the landlord).
 The property can also be sublet further by the new business to another party, creating a long chain of occupants and agreements.

-However, there are not usually many sublet offices on the market.
-The legal process involved with securing a sublet office can also be quite long and complicated, which is not always beneficial for businesses looking for a quick solution.
+However, there are not usually many on the market.
+The legal process involved with securing this office type can also be quite long and complicated, which is not always beneficial for businesses looking for a quick solution.

 WHY RENT A SUBLET OFFICE SPACE?

-If you are wondering what advantages you can enjoy from renting out a sublet office space, you should take the following into consideration:
+If you are wondering what advantages you can enjoy from renting a sublet office, you should take the following into consideration:

 As is standard with any property you rent out, professional landlords will ask you to undergo a credit check as part of your application.
 In most cases if you have a credit score below 650, you are likely to be rejected for a traditional lease.
 However, those who aren’t professional landlords that sublet generally offer more flexibility.
 That means a score lower than 650 is often accepted, even if you have a poor credit history.

 Lower up-front capital costs

 Small businesses, in particular, often find the upfront costs of moving into new premises prohibitive.
 This typically includes two month’s rent as well as a security deposit that will be held throughout the duration of the tenancy.
 For start-ups it can be difficult to find this sort of money on top of all the other expenses that come with starting operations.
 Most sublets only require one month’s rent and the deposit – which can make a huge difference to your available cash flow.

 You should be able to secure a sublet office space for a lower rental cost than the current occupant is paying.
 This is because you will only be renting out a smaller portion of the space and the monthly costs will reflect the square footage being used.
 For the current tenant, it also means their monthly overheads become lower, taking the strain off their budgets.